 It’s never too early to make brushing and flossing a part of your child’s nightly and morning routine.

 In fact, dentists recommend starting an oral hygiene routine for your child even before their first tooth arrives.
-During infancy, you should wipe down your child’s mouth with a damp, soft cloth.
+During infancy, you should wipe your child’s mouth with a damp, soft cloth.
 Then when their teeth start to come in, switch to a toothbrush.
 (Typically, this is around the age of 2 or 3.)

 Also, regardless of how many teeth your child has, you should schedule a dental visit for their first birthday.
 You can learn more about the pediatric dental process here.

-Basically, the more that oral hygiene is ingrained into your child’s routine, the more likely they are to have good dental health.
+Basically, the more oral hygiene is ingrained into your child’s routine, the more likely they are to have good dental health.

 Give it a Positive Spin